6 Fast Facts About Egyptian Mau Cats

 Thanks to its unusually long hind legs, the Egyptian Mau is physically built for speed.
 The Mau also has a long skin fold underneath its belly, which extends from its flanks to the knees of its hind legs (kind of like a cheetah’s furry stomach flap).
 This trait helps the Mau’s back legs stretch further backwards, allowing it to sprint and leap with ease.

 5. The Egyptian Mau is a shy (but friendly) cat.

 Egyptian Maus are friendly and loving with their main owners, but they’re slow to warm up to other people or pets.
 The Mau is also a possessive feline—meaning unless you socialize it with another animal while it’s young, you might have to settle for running a one-cat household.

-Egyptian Maus are said to have a longer gestational period than most cats.
-While average felines give birth after 65 to 67 days of pregnancy, Maus reportedly remain with child (uh, kitten) for an average of 73 days.
+Egyptian Maus tend to have a longer gestational period than most cats.
+While average felines give birth after 65 to 67 days of pregnancy, Maus remain pregnant for an average of 73 days.

 A version of this story originally ran in 2016; it has been updated for 2022.